Should I Become a Certified Respiratory Therapist?

 Many employers prefer or require respiratory therapists to have additional life support certifications.
 Respiratory therapists who want to work with children or infants should consider getting Pediatric Advanced Life Support certification and completing a Neonatal Resuscitation Program.
 All respiratory therapists should also consider earning Basic Life Support and Advanced Cardiac Life Support certifications.

-Step 5: Keep Up with Continuing Education Requirements and Certification and License Renewal
+Step 5: Complete Continuing Education and Maintain Certification and Licensure

 Step 6: Consider Advanced Certification